VirtusLab/community-build3/README.md

 and modifying the content of `upload-dir` folder.

-### Elasticsearch and Kibana
+### kibana

-UI URL (your browser might complain about the page not being secure - proceed anyway):
+Kibana UI URL (your browser might complain about the page not being secure - proceed anyway):

 ```
 https://localhost:5601/